sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.4.md

 Gary Furnish reviewed by Michael Abshoff:

 "sage -tp" has been introduced as an experimental multithreaded doctester.
 The first parameter is the number of threads, and the second parameter is the folder to doctest.
-Thus sage -tp 4 devel/sage/sage tests everything with four threads running.
+Thus "sage -tp 4 devel/sage/sage" tests everything with four threads running.